HeRo-Q: A General Framework for Stable Low Bit Quantization via Hessian Conditioning: Experiments

 \subsubsection{Component-wise Analysis}

-We conducted a rigorous ablation study on Llama-3.2-1B and Llama-3-8B models (see Table~\ref{tab:ablation_study}) by imposing different mathematical constraints on the transformation matrix $T$ to isolate variables.
+We conducted a rigorous ablation study on Llama-3.2-1B and Llama-3.1-8B models (see Table~\ref{tab:ablation_study}) by imposing different mathematical constraints on the transformation matrix $\mathbf{T}$ to isolate variables.

-Experimental results indicate that the untransformed Baseline (GPTQ) ($\mathbf{T}=\mathbf{I}$) exhibits a PPL as high as 13.30 on Llama-1B, confirming that the pathological nature of the original Hessian matrix and outliers hinder quantization performance.
-When we introduce the smoothing configuration (Smoothing-Only, $\mathbf{T} \triangleq \mathbf{D}_{\alpha}^{-1}$, forcing the constraint $\mathbf{R}=\mathbf{I}$), the Hessian-guided scaling reduces the PPL to 12.55, demonstrating that suppressing Hessian spectral outliers can reduce quantization error.
-However, this may induce distribution shifts, thereby limiting its performance upper bound.
-In comparison, the rotation configuration (Rotation-Only, $\mathbf{T} \triangleq \mathbf{R}$,) demonstrates stronger gains than smoothing alone (PPL drops to 12.11).
-Yet, due to the lack of spectral radius compression, model performance remains severely affected.
-Finally, our proposed method HeRo-Q achieves the best performance across all metrics by removing all constraints and performing synergistic optimization ($\mathbf{T} \triangleq \mathbf{D}_{\alpha}^{-1}\mathbf{R}$) (Llama-1B PPL of 11.94, Llama-8B PPL of 6.43).
+Experimental results show that the untransformed GPTQ baseline ($\mathbf{T}=\mathbf{I}$) obtains a PPL of 13.30 on Llama-3.2-1B and 6.75 on Llama-3.1-8B, indicating that the original quantization coordinate system remains sensitive to Hessian-induced outliers.
+When we introduce the smoothing configuration (Smoothing-Only, $\mathbf{T}\triangleq\mathbf{D}_{\alpha}^{-1}$, forcing $\mathbf{R}=\mathbf{I}$), the PPL decreases to 12.75 and 6.72, demonstrating that Hessian-guided scaling can reduce curvature amplification.
+In comparison, the rotation configuration (Rotation-Only, $\mathbf{T}\triangleq\mathbf{R}$) further improves the PPL to 12.61 and 6.69, suggesting that changing the quantization-grid orientation helps reduce noise-curvature alignment.
+A direct composition of SmoothQuant and SpinQuant achieves stronger results, with PPLs of 12.32 and 6.55, but still remains worse than HeRo-Q. Finally, HeRo-Q achieves the best performance by coupling Hessian-derived smoothing with learned rotation under a unified Hessian-conditioned objective, reaching 11.94 PPL on Llama-3.2-1B and 6.43 PPL on Llama-3.1-8B.